EFE: 1960s to 1980s: Internationalization

-In 1965 it was open the Buenos Aires delegation, the first delegation for the Americas and the next year starts the foreign informative service to distribute news through Ibero-America and more delegations were open in other South American countries.
+In 1965 the Buenos Aires delegation opened, the first delegation for the Americas and the next year started the foreign informative service to distribute news through Ibero-America and more delegations were open in other South American countries.
 In 1967, Miguel Mateu Pla was appointed EFE President.
-In September of the following year Manuel Aznar will take care of the presidency and in 1969 Alexander Armesto is appointed Managing Director.
+In September of the following year Manuel Aznar took care of the presidency and in 1969 Alexander Armesto was appointed Managing Director.

 In 1968, EFE acquired the Fiel news agency and in 1969 started small news services in English and French.
 In 1972, EFE joined forces with several Central American media to create the Central American News Agency (ACAN), based in Panama.
-Its expansion through the Americas takes Agencia EFE in 1979 to enter like a full member in the Inter American Press Association.
+Its expansion through the Americas took Agencia EFE in 1979 to enter like a full member in the Inter American Press Association.

-In February 1976, José María Alfaro Polanco is named president of EFE and in September the presidency is assumed by Luis María Anson, who will also be Director-General.
+In February 1976, José María Alfaro Polanco was named president of EFE and in September the presidency was assumed by Luis María Anson, who was also Director-General.
 That same year the first Stylebook of Agencia EFE for the homogeneous writing of the information services of all the world is published, under the direction and advising of the professor and academic Fernando Lázaro Carreter.

 In 1977, EFE moved its headquarters to number 32 Espronceda Street, Madrid.
 That same year, all the information services of the agency went on to use the name EFE, which until then was reserved for international information, so that the division of Cifra, Cifra-Gráfica and Alfil disappeared.
-That same year, the EFE Journalism Awards are also created, which in 1983 will be replaced by the King of Spain Awards.
+That same year, the EFE Journalism Awards were also created, which in 1983 were replaced by the King of Spain Awards.

-In 1981, Efe and the Institute for Ibero-American Cooperation will create the Department of Urgent Spanish (DEU) with the participation of philologists and prominent academics of the language, with the mission of ensuring the correct use of Spanish in its information services.
-In 1983, journalist Ricardo Utrilla was appointed President and CEO and an agreement was signed with the US agency UPI to promote the Radio department.
-The services "Great Signatures" and "End of Century Chronicles" are also created to distribute articles of outstanding intellectuals in Spain and Latin America.
+In 1981, EFE and the Institute for Ibero-American Cooperation created the Department of Urgent Spanish (DEU) with the participation of philologists and prominent academics of the language, with the mission of ensuring the correct use of Spanish in its information services.
+In 1983, journalist Ricardo Utrilla was appointed president and CEO and an agreement was signed with the US agency UPI to promote the Radio department.
+The services "Great Signatures" and "End of Century Chronicles" were also created to distribute articles of outstanding intellectuals in Spain and Latin America.